rmaryan/ardurobot/README.md

 ## Software

 ### Core

-*robot.ino* - the entry point with the standard Arduino setup() and loop() functions *TaskInterface.h* - defines the parent class for all "tasks" which are given a quant of time in the main multitasking loop *RobotAI.h* - the core class which orchestrates all the robot actions (including scenarios execution and remote control over Wi-Fi)
+*robot.ino* - the entry point with the standard Arduino setup() and loop() functions

+*TaskInterface.h* - defines the parent class for all "tasks" which are given a quant of time in the main multitasking loop

+*RobotAI.h/.cpp* - the core class which orchestrates all the robot actions (including scenarios execution and remote control over Wi-Fi)

-### Robot modules:
+### Robot modules

-*RobotDistanceSensor.h* - class for accessing the ultrasonic distance sensor *RobotLights.h* - class for controlling robot LED's *RobotMotors.h* - class for controling chasis motors *RobotVoice.h* - class for generating sounds
+*RobotDistanceSensor.h/.cpp* - class for accessing the ultrasonic distance sensor

+*RobotLights.h/.cpp* - class for controlling robot LED's

+*RobotMotors.h/.cpp* - class for controling chasis motors

+*RobotVoice.h/.cpp* - class for generating sounds